insure logo

 • Address of the insured premises

-It is important to note that the declaration page is designed to be a readable summary for the homeowner.
+It is important to note that the declarations page is designed to be a readable summary for the homeowner.
 It is not intended to list every coverage you have down to the smallest detail.
 For that information, you will have to dig deeper into the policy or contact your agent.

-Where can I find my homeowners insurance declaration page
+Where can I find my homeowners insurance declaration page?

 How to read a homeowners insurance declaration page